Quantfury Token Price Tops $4.57 on Top Exchanges (QTF)

-Quantfury Token (QTF) traded down 0.3% against the dollar during the 1 day period ending at 21:00 PM E.T. on August 23rd.
-Quantfury Token has a market cap of $45.71 million and approximately $28,040.11 worth of Quantfury Token was traded on exchanges in the last 24 hours.
-Over the last week, Quantfury Token has traded 2.8% lower against the dollar.
-One Quantfury Token token can now be bought for about $4.57 or 0.00007477 BTC on major exchanges.
+Quantfury Token (QTF) traded flat against the U.S. dollar during the 1-day period ending at 15:00 PM E.T. on August 27th.
+During the last seven days, Quantfury Token has traded down 2.8% against the U.S. dollar.
+One Quantfury Token token can currently be bought for about $4.57 or 0.00007477 BTC on exchanges.
+Quantfury Token has a market cap of $45.71 million and approximately $28,040.11 worth of Quantfury Token was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.